Peopling of Oceania: Intermediate migration hypothesis (12,000 / 8,000 A.P.)

 Several hypotheses, little developed to date by scientific research due to the absence of archaeological traces and convincing linguistic data, suggest the possibility of intermediate waves.

 These could have been migrations between the aboriginal and Austronesian settlements, from which the Papuan populations would have descended, or a first wave of Asian migrations, predating the Austronesian ones, whose beginning is now dated to around 6,000 years ago.

 In 2011, Pedro Soares and his team published a population genetics paper indicating that the female lineage (mitochondrial DNA) of Polynesians showed specific South Asian patterns dating back 8,000 years (before a dispersal phase from the Bismarck Islands 6,000 years ago), i.e. before the arrival of archaeological cultures identified as Austronesian in Melanesia.
 Researchers therefore consider that the settlement of South Asian migrants in the region predates the arrival of Austronesians, and that "small Middle Holocene [population] movements from South Asian islands probably transmitted Austronesian languages to long-established Southeast Asian settlements in the Bismarcks".
 However, this thesis is still based on purely genetic dating, which is often imprecise and is not yet clearly supported by archaeological evidence.

 Megalithism

 There are a good number of megalithic sites, including Haʻamonga ʻa Maui, Langi, Leluh, Moaï, Nan Madol, Odalmelech, and Latte stone.

 Austronesian sailing

-We know nothing about the navigation techniques of the settlers of the first wave of colonization, except that they must have existed.
+Nothing is known about the navigation techniques of the settlers of the first wave of colonization, except that they must have existed.
 Indeed, settlement of the Sahul and New Guinea islands was achieved by crossing seas, such as the Wallacea.

-We know more about Austronesian navigation techniques, which were still widely used when Westerners arrived.
+More is known about Austronesian navigation techniques, which were still widely used when Westerners arrived.

 The scale of the crossings, sometimes spanning thousands of kilometers, astonished the first European observers.
 Indeed, such distances and the very low density of land in the Pacific seemed to make successful voyages unlikely.
 To find an island, navigation by chance is largely insufficient.
 The Oceanians therefore developed a highly sophisticated navigational science.